-Supersymmetry (SUSY) has also been widely studied as a possibility to solve or at least to ameliorate, the hierarchy problem \cite{Martin:1997ns}.
-The minimal SUSY model (MSSM) includes two Higgs doublets, and its structure is such that each doublet couples to only one type of fermion, and thus FCNC are not allowed in the model.
-The next multi-doublet SUSY Higgs model must include four Higgs doublets \cite{drees,masip,kawase,kanemura}, because of the condition for anomaly cancellation, and here we have more possibilities for flavor physics \cite{DiazCruz:2002er}.
-This type of model is motivated, for instance, from considerations from $LR$ symmetry or unification.
-Within this model, which we shall work here, each doublet is denoted first as $H_i (i=1,2,3,4)$.
-Now if we require that one doublet gives masses to each fermion type, namely, $H_{1}\equiv H_{u_1}$ gives mass to up-type quarks, $H_{2}\equiv H_d$ gives masses to down-type quarks and $H_{3}\equiv H_l$ gives mass to charged leptons, then we have an extra Higgs doublet left ($H_4$).
-However the hypercharge assignments are such that anomalies must be cancelled.
-Thus, the fourth doublet should have the same hypercharge as $H_{u_1}$, and therefore it could only couple to up-type quarks, call this doublet as $H_4\equiv H_{u_2}$.
+In this paper we shall consider a four-Higgs doublet SUSY model model with a more restricted parameter space; this is achieved by considering a version of the model of the "private type".
+This model is defined by requiring that one doublet gives masses to each fermion type, namely, $H_{1}\equiv H_{u_1}$ gives mass to up-type quarks, $H_{2}\equiv H_d$ gives masses to down-type quarks and $H_{3}\equiv H_l$ gives mass to charged leptons.
+Then we have an extra Higgs doublet left ($H_4$), however this doublet should have the same hypercharge as $H_{u_1}$, in order for the anomalies to be canceled.
+Therefore it could only couple to up-type quarks, and we call this doublet as $H_4\equiv H_{u_2}$.
 Thus, in this ``private" SUSY Higgs model, we could only have FCNC in the up-type quarks, which would predict that the decays $t\rightarrow ch$ and $H^0_i\rightarrow t \overline{c}$ occur at some level, where $h=H^0_1$ and $H^0_i$ are part of the Higgs spectrum.

-The goal of this paper is to construct the private Susy Higgs model, derive the interactions of Higgs boson with gauge bosons and fermions.
-Then we want to identify regions of parameter space that are consistent with high energy data on the Higgs couplings, as derived by LHC.
-In our model, FCNC only occur in the Up-type quark sector, and it turns out that constraints from low-energy flavor physics are rather mild, while LHC data on Higgs couplings to gauge bosons and fermions (including FCNC top decay $t\rightarrow ch$) provide stronger constraints.
-Then, given the allowed parameter space, we evaluate the expected rate for the FCNC decay $t\rightarrow ch$, and compare the corresponding branching ratio with the current bound obtained at the LHC \cite{AguilarSaavedra:2004wm}.
+The goal of this paper is to construct this private SUSY Higgs model, and derive the interactions of Higgs boson with gauge bosons and fermions.
+Then, we want to identify regions of parameter space that are consistent with high energy data on the Higgs couplings, as derived from LHC.
+As in our model, FCNC only occur in the up-type quark sector, one would need to consider the constraints from low-energy flavor physics, however they are rather mild.
+In fact, the LHC data on Higgs couplings to gauge bosons and fermions (including FCNC top decay $t\rightarrow ch$) provide stronger constraints \cite{AguilarSaavedra:2004wm}.
+These constraints are then used to evaluate the FCNC decay of the next heavier Higgs boson $H\rightarrow t \bar{c}$.